benklassen77/benklassen77.github.io/projects/christianity/sermonnotes.md

 2. **Identity**: we have identity in God that doesn't change based on our culture, family, or work.
 We are not defined by past failure but by future purpose

 Jesus is proud to call us part of His family.
 The good news of God is to forgive all of what you have done to make you a Child.

+### Now What?
+1

+- biggest lifechanges come out of a crisis.
+As well, most people come to faith or lose their faith out of a crisis.
+We need to make sure that coming from the COVID-19 crisis, we have life-change in a positive way
+  - as Christ followers, we need to pay close attention to emotions.
+When Lazarus died, Jesus wept.
+He felt emotions

+Our identify is found in the beginning, where the job given to people was to care for the earth and subdue it

+- how we respond to emotions has the power to change lives.